Geraldine Simmons lives and works from her home studio at Collaroy on Sydney’s northern beaches.

 Over time Geraldine’s love of drawing has evolved into the realistic portraits that she draws today in either pastel and coloured pencil, or scratchboard.
-These mediums enable her to capture the true nature and essence that bring each animal to life.
+These mediums enable her to capture the emotion and essence that bring each animal to life.
 Through paying close attention to the eyes, her mission is to communicate that animals are innocent, loving and sentient beings just as we are.

 Geraldine has exhibited both nationally and internationally receiving many invitations to donate her works to well-known animal conservation groups such as Humane Society International, Art4Apes ENDANGERED Fine Art and Photography exhibition, Sketch for Survival in conjunction with Explorers Against Extinction, Sea Shepherd and Borneo Orangutan Society.

-Geraldine is a signature member of International Society of Scratchboard Artists.
+In 2018 Geraldine became a signature member of International Society of Scratchboard Artists.

 Geraldine supports several animal welfare and environmental groups through donations of her works of art.
 Closest to her heart is Friends of the National Parks Foundation (http://www.fnpf.org) in Borneo, Indonesia, who focus on the conservation of orangutans and other Indonesian wildlife.
 At the time when FNPF worked on rescuing and rehabilitating orang-utans Geraldine had the opportunity to visit the rehabilitation centre.
 That experience became the catalyst for her mission to raise funds and awareness for endangered wildlife.

 Inspired by this life-changing trip Geraldine founded the “Riding for Rangas” annual charity bike ride in 2009 (biennial since 2013) to raise funds and awareness for FNPF.
 Riders are sponsored to complete the challenging 300km distance in two days.

-Geraldine donated her drawing “Sole Koala” to help raise funds for making the feature-length documentary “Milking The Rhino.”
-Made to raise awareness of African wildlife conservation.
-The film won many awards in several film festivals, including best documentary, best nature documentary and best cinematography.
+Geraldine donated her drawing “Sole Koala” to help raise funds for making the feature-length documentary “Milking The Rhino" in 2008.
+Made to raise awareness of African wildlife conservation, the film won many awards in several film festivals, including best documentary, best nature documentary and best cinematography.